RocketSoftware/BankDemo/demos/onprem/vsam/README.md

 # Micro Focus Bankdemo Application Using Disk Files
 This demonstration shows how to configure the Bankdemo application to store banking data in VSAM datasets on disk.
-You access them from COBOL programs using `EXEC CICS` statements such as `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
-The COBOL modules used to access the data are in the `sources/cobol/data/vsam` directory of this project.
+You access the datasets from COBOL programs using `EXEC CICS` statements such as `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
+The COBOL modules are stored in the `sources/cobol/data/vsam` directory of this project.

 ## Prerequisites
 - Micro Focus Enterprise Developer or Enterprise Server